Regan Hagar: Brad

-Regan Hagar is the original drummer for the band Brad, which has been active since 1992 and has released six albums.
+Regan Hagar was the drummer for the band Brad, which was active between 1992 until Shawn Smith's death in 2019.
+The band has released six albums.

-Hagar continues to drum for the band.
-Although Stone Gossard and Shawn Smith usually write the songs, Hagar has made contributions such as "Tea Bag", which was released on their 2012 album United We Stand.
+Although Stone Gossard and Shawn Smith usually wrote the songs, Hagar made contributions such as "Tea Bag", which was released on their 2012 album United We Stand.
 The song was written and recorded at an earlier date.
 Hagar was also a member of the Brad offshoot band, Satchel, which has since refolded back into Brad.

 The Little Ships

 Based in Seattle, US and Stratford-upon-Avon, England, Regan joined the transatlantic band in early 2015.
 Their debut album, Alone Together, was released in the summer of 2016.

-Other pursuits

-Assistant tour manager

-In 2009, Regan Hagar began working as assistant tour manager for Neil Young.
-Although he initially thought it would just be for the summer, he worked the whole tour while Neil Young was recording the album Fork in the Road.
-Hagar says that it was an inspiration to work with Young, and to watch him make the record while on tour.

-Graphic designer
+Personal life

 Hagar also works as a freelance graphic designer and has worked on many album's artwork.
 He took up graphic design to help support his family, since being a musician was not very profitable.

 Initially his career as a graphic designer was overlooked because people thought of him as a musician.
 He created the album art for Eddie Vedder's ukulele album "Ukulele Songs", which was released in 2011.
 Hagar became involved with Vedder's band Pearl Jam's art design after he designed Lance Mercer's book 5x1—Pearl Jam Through the Eye of Lance Mercer.

-Hagar says that he likes to listen to the music of the album for which he is creating the art, to make sure the connection between the songs and the artwork is intact.
-It is important to him, he says, since he spent a lot of time looking at album art while listening to the albums.